-We offer you mainly three payment options card payments, bank transfers or payment on arrival.
+We offer you mainly three payment options: card payments, bank transfers, or payment on arrival.
 You can choose whatever is the most convenient payment option for you.
-If you opt for payment on arrival we will collect a 10% advance payment from you as a guarantee, once the booking is confirmed.
+If you opt for payment on arrival, we will collect a 10% advance payment from you as a guarantee once the booking is confirmed.

-Book now & pay later
+Book now and pay later

-- Not recommended for pregnant travelers.
+- It is not recommended for pregnant travellers.

-- Pickup and drop-off from more than 140+ hotels on the west coast.
+- Pickup and drop-off from more than 140+ hotels on the west coast

 Time : 4:00 am